 The Bear Valley congregation and many, many others, financially support the work of the school and make it possible for you to attend at no charge.
 Just because there is no tuition to attend Bear Valley doesn't mean the education is free.
 It requires $15-20,000 per student each year to provide this training.
 Student scholarships are provided by generous individuals and churches throughout the Brotherhood to help with the costs that are involved for our students.
+Veterans are also able to apply for VA benefits to help with these expenses.
 Please contact our Development Department to discuss scholarship options and availability.

 Students provide their own living expenses while in school.
 These expenses include housing, food, medical expenses, insurance, transportation, and all other normal living expenses.
 Funds adequate to cover these expenses may be secured by the student from congregations, relatives, friends and personal savings.
 See "Raising Support" for more information about how to secure these funds.